 Religion can be defined as man’s attempt to impress God.
 It is an attitude that says, “I can make something of myself, I can earn God’s favor.”
-Although it may lead to works that are charitable, this mindset is fatally opposed to grace of God.
-It causes a man to stand when he should bow and to strut when he should kneel.
-Worst of all, it causes him to see himself as a co-savior.
-His motives may be sincere, but he is an idol-worshipper.
+Although it may lead to charitable works, the religious mindset is fatally opposed to grace of God.
+Religion is a form of bondage that causes a man to stand when he should bow and to strut when he should kneel.
+Worst of all, religious makes him see himself as a co-savior.
+A religious man may have sincere motives, but he is an idol-worshipper.

-Jesus didn’t suffer and die on the cross to make you religious.
-He died and rose again to give you a new life – His life.
-Anything that pretends to be a substitute for the thrill of knowing Him – of trusting Him, being with Him, and walking with Him – should be rejected as inferior.
+Jesus didn’t suffer and die to make you religious.
+He died to give you a new life – his life.
+Anything that pretends to be a substitute for the thrill of knowing him – of trusting him, being with him, and walking with him – should be rejected as inferior.

 If any of the statements in the test above describes you, then you might be a little bit religious.
 Here’s why…